Measuring Price Change in the CPI: Airline Fares

-The Consumer Price Index (CPI) has included Airline Fares as a component of the Public Transportation index since December 1963.
-The Public Transportation index is published in all CPI publication areas on each area's publication cycle.
-The Airline Fares index is published monthly at the U.S. level and is also seasonally adjusted.
+The Consumer Price Index (CPI) has included airline fares as a component of the public transportation index since December 1963.
+The public transportation index is published in all published CPI areas.
+The airline fares index is published monthly at the U.S. level and is also seasonally adjusted.

-Eligible for pricing are all regularly scheduled domestic and international commercial airline trips on certified carriers departing from each of the 87 cities in the CPI sample.
+Eligible for pricing are all regularly scheduled domestic and international commercial airline trips on certified carriers departing from each city in the CPI sample.
 For the selected cities that do not have a qualifying airport, the nearest city with a qualifying airport is designated as the city of departure.

 Excluded from pricing are trips in helicopters, trips on intra-Alaska carriers, and trips designated as business travel.

 The relative importance of an item category is its percent of the CPI weight as of December of the most recent year.

 BLS selects a sample that represents the non-business airline travel of the U.S. urban population.

 In each of the CPI pricing areas, a sample of trips is selected for pricing using those cities as the points of origin.
 The specific trips to be priced are selected with probability proportional to the number of passengers on each trip included on the U.S. Department of Transportation (DOT) data bank.